 - The catagen phase is known as the “transitional phase.”
 In other words, when the baby hairs that are not yet permanent get pushed out to make way for stronger and more dense hair.
 These baby hairs as known as “vellus hair,” and the permanent hair that replaces them is known as “terminal hair.”

 - The telogen phase is known as the “resting phase.”
 That is, the period of time when any given hair follicle is just chillin’.
 About 10-15% of all hair is in this phase.
 (7)

 Minoxidil for Beard Growth.

 Alrighty, now for the fun stuff.
 As you may know, minoxidil isn’t intended for face use (at least as of right now).
 However, that hasn’t stopped hundreds of thousands of men around the world from using it to grow some seriously killer beards!
-(Before and afters at the bottom of this post.)
+Click here for some before and afters.

 For years, it was simply word of mouth and internet strangers talking about their anecdotal experiences over at the jefffsbeardboard forum.
 Growing facial with minoxidil even became colloquially known as the “Rogaine Experiment.”
 However, we now have our first scientific study that proves it works!
 (8)